 Help is at hand for all aspects of a One Planet Development project.
 From land assessment, to planning application, through to support with the build of your home and infrastructure.
 The One Planet Council have compiled the following database of specialist providers, all of whom are willing to give a free initial consultation by email or phone:

 Andy Gill is a carpenter and natural builder with experience in round pole and traditional square sawn timber framing, straw bale, lime renders and green roofs.
-He has worked for Ben Law’s Roundwood Timber Framing Company for the last 5 years (amongst several other builds) and has recently relocated to Wales where he is looking to do a OPD application in the future.
+He has worked for Ben Law’s Roundwood Timber Framing Company for the last 5 years (amongst several other builds) and has recently relocated to Wales.
 He is currently free lancing in South West Wales for £15/hour.

 Anson Allen is a semi-retired Business Consultant having done numerous Business Plans over the last ten years in South West Wales, many of which have been in support of planning applications.
 These are often an essential requirement for applications.
 He is now doing voluntary work with community projects and is happy to assist OPC members who need help in this area.

 David Thorpe is the author of The One Planet Life, the manual of One Planet Development, and a patron of the One Planet Council.
 He can advise on most aspects of your quest to be sustainable, and the Practice Guidance, and is particularly knowledgable on sustainable building and renewable energy, being the author of many books and articles on the subject, and involved in the pilot project to create Wales’ first ‘one planet’ neighbourhood in Carmarthenshire.